horozal/microkernel-python/README.md

 # microkernel-python
-Project template for a Python application using microkernel architecture
+Template for a Python project using microkernel architecture